Man City's Rodri will miss the rest of the season after undergoing knee surgery

 “This season is over (for him).
 We got the worst (news possible) but it is what it is,” City manager Pep Guardiola said.
 “We are there to support him in a good recovery, step by step and move forward.”

-Rodri injured his right knee on Sunday in the first half of City’s 2-2 draw against Arsenal.
+Rodri injured his right knee on Sunday in the 2-2 draw against Arsenal.

-City hoped the injury would not be as bad as first feared, but tests this week confirmed ACL damage, which can take from six months to a year to recover from.
+An ACL injury can take from six months to a year to heal.

-It meant the four-time defending English Premier League champion will be without one of its most influential players for the remainder of this campaign.
+That could be a major blow to City's chances of winning a record-extending fifth English Premier League in a row.

 “We don’t have a similar player, but the other players all together can replace what Rodri has given since he arrived to us,” Guardiola said.
 “We have to do it as a team and we have to find a way to play a lot of months without an important player for us.”

-Rodri is among the favorites to win the Ballon d’Or for the best player in the world.
-His importance to Guardiola’s team was underlined last term when City lost four of nine games without the inspirational midfielder in all competitions.
+Rodri's importance to City was underlined last term when the team lost four of nine games without him.
 By comparison, City lost just one of 50 games with him in the team.

-“He is the best holding midfielder in the world.
-I would say he is a potential Ballon d’Or winner,” Guardiola said last week.
+He also helped Spain win the European Championship this summer and is among the favorites to win the Ballon d’Or for the best player in the world.

+While he will be out for the rest of the campaign, Guardiola said it would likely take even longer for him to return to peak form.

 The Champions League has been expanded so there are two more games in the new-look group stage.
 Next year’s Club World Cup will be a 32-team event for the first time, up from seven.
 It is slated for the offseason for many major leagues in June-July.